CreightonEli/Advice-Generator-App-FEM/README.md

 ### Continued development

-I might incorporate Sass later to better organize and minify my CSS files.
-I also may change other style aspects of the app just to customize it a bit.
+Since the initial deployment of the project I have decided to incorporate Sass to help improve performance.
+Now it runs so much smoother thanks to the minified css that I got a perfect lighthouse score.
+In the future I may change other style aspects of the app, just to customize it a bit, but for now I'm very pleased with it.

 ### Useful resources